kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/other_aws_services.md

   - Highly scalable – can handle large volumes of media files and large file sizes
   - Cost effective – duration-based pricing model
   - Fully managed & secure, pay for what you use

+## AWS AppSync

+- Store and sync data across mobile and web apps in real-time
+- Makes use of GraphOL (mobile technology from Facebook)
+- Client Code can be generated automatically
+- Integrations with DynamoDB / Lambda
+- Real-time subscriptions
+- Offline data synchronization (replaces Cognito Sync)
+- Fine Grained Security
+- AWS Amplify can leverage AWS AppSync in the background!

 ## AWS Device Farm